SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Here, the value of ``three`` is used to create a new ``Double``, so that both sides of the addition are of the same type.

+The rules for numeric variables are different to the rules for number *literals* seen earlier – where the literal value ``3`` was added to the literal value ``0.14159`` – because number literals do not have an explicit type in and of themselves.
+Their type is only inferred at the point that they are evaluated by the compiler.

 ..
 TODO: the return type of pi here is inferred as Float64, but it should really be inferred as Double.
 This is due to rdar://15211554 .
 This code sample should be updated once the issue is fixed.